apache/buildstream/doc/source/format_project.rst

     action-cache-service:
       url: http://bar.action.com:50052

-The execution-service part of remote execution does not support encrypted connections yet, so the protocol must always be http.

 storage-service specifies a remote CAS store and the parameters are the same as those used to specify an :ref:`artifact server <artifacts>`.